Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • hot flashes associated with menopause;

-• deterioration of the skin, nails and hair;
+• deterioration of the condition of the skin, nails and hair;

 • mental instability;